 Metabolism and Systems

 Metabolism is vital to life and when it goes wrong this leads to a wide range of diseases.
 We use a variety of metabolomics approaches to study normal physiology and a range of human diseases and ageing in both experimental medicine and large-scale studies.
-Our research is underpinned by state of the art technology platforms featuring a unique capability for integrated metabolome analysis in the Henry Wellcome NMR Facility and the MRC-funded Phenome Centre underpinned by bioinformatics expertise in the Centre for Computational biology.
+Our research is underpinned by state of the art technology platforms featuring a unique capability for integrated metabolome analysis in the Henry Wellcome NMR Facility and the MRC-funded Phenome Centre underpinned by bioinformatics expertise.
 Our research is allowing us to develop new diagnostic tests and treatments for range of metabolic and endocrine disorders.

 Find out more about our Metabolism and Systems research